 Highlighting the residency program and Ellen's architecture, the newly minted Cassilhaus is featured in a full spread in The New York Times: “Art and Life Meet at the Ideal Spot” by J. Michael Welton.

-Walter Anghern becomes the first artist in residence
+Walter Angehrn becomes the first artist in residence

-Swiss multimedia artist Walter Anghern spends a month at Cassilhaus in the new pod and kicks the tires of the new residency idea.
+Swiss artist Walter Angehrn spends a month at Cassilhaus in the new pod and kicks the tires of the new residency idea.

 First official curated exhibit: MJ Sharp's Super Yummie